greaterthan/Guide-to-Cobudgeting/case-studies-and-user-stories.md

 # Cobudget Use Cases

+There are many different types of organisations and processes that Cobudget can be used for.
+Here are 3 examples of common Cobudget use cases and the details of their implementation.

+---

 ## 1. Membership Organisations

-Cobudget is used to engage a paying member community in financial decisions.
+Cobudget is used to engage a paying \(monthly, quarterly or annually recurring\) member community in financial decisions.

 #### **How?**